hegyi/macItemSelector/readme.md

 # Mac Style Item Selector
-This is a single jQuery plugin for creating Mac like item selector.
+This is a single jQuery plugin for creating Mac like item selectors.

 ## Requirements
-  * jQuery
+  * jQuery (tested with Firefox and Chrome)

 ## Usage
 * Download the plugin and copy the **jquery.mac-item-selector.js** from the **src** folder and the **mac-item-selector.css** from the **css** folder into your project directory